sanislov/QBlockerDocs/docs/source/qblocker_changelog.rst

 Fixes
 ~~~~~
-* Object may not initialized completly for the raycast.
+* The object may not be entirely initialized for the raycast.
 * Fix capsule zero height bug.
-* Fix the width of the line while settings the segments count.
+* Fix the width of the line while setting the segments.

 v0.2.1
 ======